 Kara et al. (2016) investigated the genetic cause of disease in a series of 97 index cases with complex spastic paraplegia referred to a tertiary referral neurology center in London for diagnosis or management.
-Patients were enrolled who had clinical details and DNA available prior to 2015.
-Only the proband was included in the analysis where a family had more than one affected member.
-Inclusion criteria included slowly progressive HSP as the primary clinical finding, along with at least one other neurological feature; peripheral neuropathy, cognitive decline, epilepsy, skeletal/bony abnormalities, visual problems, parkinsonism, dystonia, or ataxia.
+Individuals enrolled had clinical details and DNA available prior to 2015.
+Only the proband was included in the analysis when a family had more than one affected member.
+Inclusion criteria included slowly progressive HSP as the primary clinical finding along with at least one other neurological feature; peripheral neuropathy, cognitive decline, epilepsy, skeletal/bony abnormalities, visual problems, parkinsonism, dystonia, or ataxia.
 Acquired and metabolic causes of HSP were ruled out.
-Patients were classified by symptoms as severe, moderate, or mild.
+Participants were classified by their symptoms as severe, moderate, or mild.
 Sanger sequencing of the SPG11 gene was conducted.
-In patients who were negative for SPG11 or had only one mutation identified, NGS was employed using the TrueSightOne platform of 4,813 genes.
+In those who were negative for SPG11 or had only one mutation identified, NGS was employed using the TrueSightOne platform including analysis of 4,813 genes.
 Filtering and variant analysis focused on a subset of genes related to spastic paraplegia, neurodegeneration, ataxia, peripheral neuropathy, Parkinson's disease, and pallidopyramidal syndromes.
 Except for one case without available DNA, Sanger sequencing was used to confirm identified variants.
-A likely pathogenic variant was found in 48 of 97 patients (49%).
-Mutations in SPG11 were the most common, found in 30 patients.
+A likely pathogenic variant was found in 48 of 97 participants (49%).
+Mutations in SPG11 were the most common, found in 30 participants.
 No copy number variants of SPG11 were identified with NGS.
-Numerous VUS were detected, which is a frequent problem with high throughput NGS studies.
+Numerous VUS were detected, which is a frequent issue with high throughput NGS studies.

+Muscular Dystrophies

-Muscular Dystrophies Congenital Muscular Dystrophies (CMD)
+Congenital Muscular Dystrophies (CMDs)

-CMD are disorders of muscle weakness and hypotonia that have an age of onset in the first two years of life.
+CMDs are disorders of muscle weakness and hypotonia that manifest in the first two years of life.
 The prevalence is variable and not all geographies have epidemiological data.
-In the European populations about 1 in 100,000 people are affected.
+In European populations about 1 in 100,000 individuals are affected.
 Serum creatine kinase (CK) levels are often, but not always, elevated.
-Muscle biopsy usually shows abnormalities such as necrosis, regenerating fibers, variable fiber size, and increased permysial and enomysial connective tissue.
+Muscle biopsy usually shows abnormalities such as necrosis, regenerating fibers, variable fiber size, and increased perimysial and endomysial connective tissue.
 The three major categories of CMD are collagenopathies, such as Ullrich CMD and Bethlem myopathy, merosinopathies (merosin-deficient CMD), and dystroglycanopathies.
 Collagenopathies involving muscular dystrophy are typically associated with the COL6A1, COL6A2, COL6A3 genes and have recessive as well as dominant forms of inheritance.
 The age of onset and severity can vary widely, but involves a combination of progressive muscle weakness, joint hypermobility, and contractures.
-Merosinopathies are also known as laminin α 2 related CMDs are caused by defects in the LAMA2 gene and feature congenital weakness, elevated CK levels, and brain magnetic resonance imaging (MRI) evidence of white matter signal abnormalities.
+Merosinopathies are also known as laminin $\alpha$ 2 related CMDs are caused by defects in the LAMA2 gene and feature congenital weakness, elevated CK levels, and brain magnetic resonance imaging (MRI) evidence of white matter signal abnormalities.
 Dystroglycanopathies include Walker Warburg syndrome, muscle-eye-brain disease, Fukuyama congenital muscular dystrophy, and congenital muscular dystrophy 1C and 1D.
 Multiple genes are responsible for these disorders.
 Originally it was thought that each individual dystroglycanopathy was a distinct disorder that could be defined solely by clinical findings and mutations in a specific gene.
 However, it is now known that there can be significant phenotypic overlap in clinical findings and variable disease severity.
-Common symptoms remain, however, within dystroglycanopathies and typically have muscular dystrophy, elevated CK, abnormal muscle biopsy.
+Common symptoms remain, however, within dystroglycanopathies; typically, these include muscular dystrophy, elevated CK, and abnormal muscle biopsy.
 Most have some degree of ocular and brain abnormality as well.
 (Kang et al., 2015; reaffirmed 2021; Bönnemann et al., 2014; Jobling et al., 2014 and Martin et al., 2005).

-Genetic Testing for Neuromuscular Disorders (for New Mexico Only) Page 13 of 26

-Proprietary Information of UnitedHealthcare.
-Copyright 2024 United HealthCare Services, Inc. Effective 07/01/2024
+Genetic Testing for Neuromuscular Disorders (for Idaho Only) UnitedHealthcare Community Plan Medical Policy Proprietary Information of UnitedHealthcare, Copyright 2025 United H Page 12 of 24 Effective 06/01/2025